pepmartinez/keuss/README.md

 q.cancel (tr);
 ```
 Cancels a pending pop operation, identified by the value returned by pop()

+If no tr is passed, or it is null, all pending pop operations on the queue are cancelled

 #### Commit a reserved element
 ```javascript